-Senior Vice President, Global Operations Employee since 1999 Age 56
+Senior Vice President, Global Operations Employee since 1999 Age 57

 Ms. Ruggles joined the Company in November 1999 as a Field Research Photographer.
-Since joining the Company, Ms. Ruggles has served in various roles of increasing responsibility, including Field Research Operations Manager from 2000 to 2006, Director of Field Research from 2016 to 2009, Senior Director of Field Research from 2009 to 2013, Vice President of Field Research from 2013 to 2016, Senior Vice President of Portfolio Research from early 2016 until October 2016, and Senior Vice President, Global Research from 2016 until her appointment as Senior Vice President, Global Operations in 2022.
+Since joining the Company, Ms. Ruggles has served in various roles of increasing responsibility, including Field Research Operations Manager from 2000 to 2006, Director of Field Research from 2006 to 2009, Senior Director of Field Research from 2009 to 2013, Vice President of Field Research from 2013 to 2016, Senior Vice President of Portfolio Research from early 2016 until October 2016, and Senior Vice President, Global Research from 2012.
 During her tenure, she launched CoStar's research coverage of numerous markets throughout the United States, facilitating the Company's national expansion, launched research coverage in the United Kingdom, and was instrumental in establishing a Toronto-based research center and launching research coverage in Toronto, Canada.
 She was responsible for operationalizing CoStar's first aerial research plane to collect high quality images of new construction in an expedited manner.
 Ms. Ruggles also established CoStar's research headquarters in Richmond, Virginia, which focuses on the collection and curation of content for all CoStar Group products.